lsst/obs_lsst/doc/lsst.obs.lsst/adding-a-camera.rst

    specifying the path to the test files.
 This will store them in the butler repository.

+-  For calibrated data, if available, the individual image, mask, and variance planes, can be zeroed and put into the repository using the appropriate ``butler.put`` call.
+This writes the files as tile compressed by default.
 -  Copy one of the ``tests/test_cam.py`` files most closely related to your camera.
 You can include tests for processed data here but if you only have raw files with no calibrations it may be easiest to use